HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

  - Output: calorimeter clusters
  - Example script [Reconstruction/RecFCCeeCalorimeter/options/runFullCaloSystem_ReconstructionSW_noiseFromFile.py](../../Reconstruction/RecFCCeeCalorimeter/options/runFullCaloSystem_ReconstructionSW_noiseFromFile.py)

-Configuration of sliding window algorithm configuration from the example script
+Configuration of the sliding window algorithm in the example script.
+You have to build calorimeter towers (merge cells across the radius) first and create the clusters afterwards.
 ~~~[.py]
 from Configurables import CaloTowerTool
 towers = CaloTowerTool("towers",